-Colonel Francis Moryson, who had served many years in the government of Virginia, and who for that reason was chosen as one of the King's Commissioners to inquire into the state of affairs of the colony in the aftermath of Bacon's Rebellion, expressed wonderment that in Virginia, "amongst so many thousand reputed honest men there should not be found a thousand to fight five hundred inconsiderable fellows."
-He could only conclude that "the major part of the country is distempered."
+Colonel Francis Moryson, who had served many years in the government of Virginia, and who for that reason was chosen as one of the King's Commissioners to inquire into the state of affairs of the colony in the aftermath of Bacon's Rebellion, expressed wonderment that in Virginia, "amongst so many thousand reputed honest men there should not be found a thousand to fight five hundred inconsiderable fellows."9 He could only conclude that "the major part of the country is distempered."

 To understand how the anxiety of the Berkeleys and the Morysons was transformed into the self-assurance of the Harpers and Fitzhughs, is to understand the origins of racial slavery in this country.
+10

-10 was in Virginia that these events reached their fullest development.
-There, the proletariat -- one-fourth to one-half of the population 12 -- was the most consistent combatant of all the poor and oppressed masses struggling to throw off capitalist domination.
-13 These proletarians were politically more advanced, as indeed were the other rebelling colonists, than even the Leveller left wing of the Revolution in the Mother country, England.
-14 But the most significant fact of all, from the present point of view, is that the Afro-American and European-American proletarians made common cause in this struggle to an extent never duplicated in the three hundred years since.
+In the latter half of the seventeenth century, Virginia and Maryland, the tobacco colonies, experienced a severe and protracted economic crisis.11 It was a period of intense class struggle, including armed struggle, of the people against the bourgeoisie.
+It was in Virginia that these events reached their fullest development.
+There, the proletariat - one-fourth to one-half of the population12 - was the most consistent combatant of all the poor and oppressed masses struggling to throw off capitalist domination.13 These proletarians were politically more advanced, as indeed were the other rebelling colonists, than even the Leveller left wing of the Revolution in the Mother country, England.14 But the most significant fact of all, from the present point of view, is that the Afro-American and European-American proletarians made common cause in this struggle to an extent never duplicated in the three hundred years since.